It requires the starter recipe, which you can find here and takes about a week to establish, but once going is ready to use any time.

 It needs to be workable, but slightly wetter will make a better loaf.
 You can add more or less water depending on how your dough feels.
 I find it varies slightly every time.

-Tip out onto your worktop and knead for 10 minutes.
+Tip out onto your worktop and knead for around 10 minutes.
 I don’t bother to flour or oil the worktop, I never really found it necessary.
+If you can get your technique down it is possible to spend only 3 – 4 minutes kneading.

 There are various ways to knead your dough I like to stretch it out, then roll it back in and give it a 90 degree turn, before stretching it out again.